|32 bit||64 bit||(32/64 bit only for shared object/dynamic module)|

 JNICoCo is an Java Application Programmers Interface (API) for the CoCoNAD implementation in C that also includes functions for generating a pattern spectrum with the help of surrogate data and CoCoNAD analysis and for pattern spectrum estimation.
 The library underlying this API was implemented using the Java Native Interface (JNI).

-If you have trouble getting the library to work on Microsoft Windows, check whether you have the Microsoft Visual C++ Redistributable Packages for Visual Studio 2015 installed, as the library was compiled with Microsoft Visual Studio 2015.
+If you have trouble getting the library to work on Microsoft Windows, check whether you have the Microsoft Visual C++ Redistributable for Visual Studio 2017 (see under "Other Tools and Frameworks") installed, as the library was compiled with Microsoft Visual Studio 2017.

 On Microsoft Windows it should suffice to place the dynamic link library (JNICoCo.dll) into the same directory from which the Java class or the Java archive are called that are meant to use the API provided by the library.
 On a Unix/Linux system it may also suffice to place the shared object (libJNICoCo.so) into such a directory, but this is less likely to work.

 If this simple method fails, the reason is usually that Java cannot find the library, due to the fact that the necessary path is missing from the Java library path.
 To fix this, the Java class or Java archive that is meant to use the library should be invoked from the command line with

 Here the option -Djava.library.path="." adds the current working directory (denoted by ".") to the list of paths that are searched by Java for the library libJNICoCo.so (GNU/Linux) or JNICoCo.dll (Microsoft Windows).
 Note that the library may also be placed into any other directory if the "." is replaced by the path to that directory.
 Note also that the invocation command may conveniently be stored in a batch file (for Microsoft Windows) or a shell script (for GNU/Linux), thus hiding the unusual invocation from an end user.